mindspore-ai/docs/docs/mindspore/source_en/migration_guide/migrator_with_tools.md

 In the network, use [ts.save](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/save.md#) to save the output of the API for checking network differences introduction points.

-> Note: [ts.save](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/save.md#) supports saving Tensor (including mindspore.Tensor and torch.tensor), and list/tuple/dict composed by Tensor.
+> [ts.save](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/save.md#) supports saving Tensor (including mindspore.Tensor and torch.tensor), and list/tuple/dict composed by Tensor.
 When it is list/tuple, the number will be added sequentially, while when it is dict, the key will be added in the filename.
 Please refer to [troubleshooter.save](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/save.md#) for details.

 ```python
 class Mlp(nn.Module):